Applications

 - At the application level, you can disable a feature globally (even if models support it) or plug in custom endpoints that apply above all models.

-- At the model level, toggles only reflect the true capabilities of that specific LLM integration.
+- At the model level, toggles only reflect the true capabilities of that specific AI model integration.

 Use Cases